uswds/uswds-site/pages/design-tokens/typesetting/font-family.md

 Add fonts outside of the ones mentioned in [USWDS Available Fonts](#available-fonts) by creating a custom typeface token.

 If you’re importing a new font from an open source font web directory, often you’ll be including JavaScript at the top of your file that loads the font and associates it with a display name.
-In addition to adding this Javascript, you’ll need to make a typeface token that uses that display name and associates a fallback font stack with it.
+In addition to adding this JavaScript, you’ll need to make a typeface token that uses that display name and associates a fallback font stack with it.
 Here’s how to make the customizations to your code:

 1. Tell USWDS about the font you’re using by defining a new typeface token in your [settings configuration]({{ site.baseurl }}/documentation/settings/#configuring-custom-uswds-settings).
 In the code example, we are using the font Lato.